theelims/StrokeEngine/Pattern.md

   // <-- insert your new pattern class here!
  };
 ```
-### Expected Behaviour
+### Expected Behavior
 #### Adhere to Depth & Stroke at All Times
 Depth and Stroke set in StrokeEngine are axiomatic.
 StrokeEngine closely monitors the returned `motionParameter` and ensures no violation against the machines physics were returned.
-Pattern only return a stroke information which is offsetted by depth in the StrokeEngine.
+Pattern only return a stroke information which is offset by depth in the StrokeEngine.
 Your return value may be anywhere in the interval [0, stroke].
 Positions outside the interval [depth - stroke, depth] will be truncated, leading to a distortion of your intended stroke profile.
 This is an integral safety feature to prevent injuries.
 This sets the envelope the pattern may use.
 Similar for speed a.k.a. timeOfStroke.

 #### Use `index` Properly
 `index` provides further information then just the stroke count:
 * It always starts at `0` if a pattern is called the first time.
 It resets with every call of `StrokeEngine.setPattern(int)` or `StrokeEngine.startMotion()`.
-* It increments after each succesfully executed move.
+* It increments after each successfully executed move.
-* Store the last index in `_index` bevor returning.
+* Store the last index in `_index` before returning.
 By comparing `index == _index` you can determine that this time it is not a new stroke, but rather an update of a current stroke.
-This information can be handy in pattern variying over time.
+This information can be handy in pattern varying over time.

 ### Pull Request
-Make a pull request for your new [pattern.h](./src/pattern.h) after you thouroughly tested it.
+Make a pull request for your new [pattern.h](./src/pattern.h) after you thoroughly tested it.